microsoft/vscode-wiki/Roadmap.md

 - [ ] Improve VS Code performance in large workspaces
    - [ ] :runner: Investigate 'working sets' of files and folders in the file explorer
    - [ ] Improve Open File / Quick Pick performance
-- [ ] Ensure VS Code loads instantly in the web.
+- [x] Ensure VS Code loads instantly in the web.

 ## Security
-- [ ] :runner: Trusted workspaces: Ensure it's safe to clone a repo and read the source code without any unauthorized code execution.
+- [x] Trusted workspaces: Ensure it's safe to clone a repo and read the source code without any unauthorized code execution.
 - [ ] :runner: Make VS Code more secure by running renderer processes **without** access to `node` APIs.
 This is also crucial of the longevity of our platform as it brings our application model closer to the pure web model.
-   - [ ] :runner: Move from `webviews` to `iFrames` (we'll continue to refer to the custom views and editors as being webview-based)
+   - [x] Move from `webviews` to `iFrames` (we'll continue to refer to the custom views and editors as being webview-based)
 - [ ] Add support to allow users to enforce that only select signed extensions are activated / or can be installed.
-- [ ] Ensure all extension code can be signed (needs platform specific extensions)
+- [ ] :runner: Ensure all extension code can be signed (needs platform specific extensions)
 - [ ] Explore sandboxing of extensions in both local and remote scenarios